bitfiber/ng/README.md

 ## Key Components

-1. **Reactive Store (@bitfiber/ng/rx)**
+1. **NgStore**
-   An Angular-specific extension of [@bitfiber/rx](https://github.com/bitfiber/rx), designed to enhance reactive state management within Angular applications.
-It adds several powerful features, including:
-   `NgStore`: Extends the base store for improved integration with Angular’s service lifecycle.
+   Extends the base store for improved integration with Angular’s service lifecycle.

+2. **Signal State**
-   `Signal State`: Manages reactive data that can be used like Angular signals.
+   Manages reactive data that can be used like Angular signals.

+3. **Async Signal Group**
-   `Async Signal Group`: Manages asynchronous workflows and stores their state in the signal state.
+   Manages asynchronous workflows and stores their state in the signal state.

+4. **Route Group**
-   `Route Group`: Provides reactive management of route params, query params, and fragments.
+   Provides reactive management of route params, query params, and fragments.

+5. **Route Filters Group**
-   `Route Filters Group`: Manages route-based filters as the signal state, ensuring synchronization with the route.
+   Manages route-based filters as the signal state, ensuring synchronization with the route.

+6. **Form Source**
-   `Form Source`: Integrates Angular form controls with states, ensuring seamless synchronization between form data and state.
+   Integrates Angular form controls with states, ensuring seamless synchronization between form data and state.

 ---

 ## Key Features

 1. **Integration with RxJS**
-   Since `@bitfiber/ng/rx` is built on top of RxJS, it integrates seamlessly with the RxJS ecosystem.
-Emitters and states can easily interact with observables and subjects, and you can leverage all RxJS operators (e.g., map, filter, debounce, etc.) in various methods.
-The library simplifies handling reactive streams, allowing you to focus on logic without worrying about manual subscription and completion management.
+   Since `@bitfiber/ng/rx` is built on top of RxJS, it integrates smoothly with the RxJS ecosystem.
+   Emitters and states can easily interact with observables and subjects, and can also create effects using RxJS operators.

-2. **Angular Integration**
+2. **Signal Integration**
    Designed specifically for Angular, `@bitfiber/ng/rx` integrates with Angular's signals.
-   Signal states can be used in Angular’s reactive constructs like `effect`, `computed`, and other places where signals are typically used, providing seamless reactivity with the UI.
+   Signal states can be used within Angular’s reactive constructs like `effect`, `computed`, and other areas where signals are commonly used, ensuring seamless reactivity with the UI.

-3. **Routing and Form Handling**
+3. **Route Management**
    The `Route Group` and `Route Filters Group` provide reactive management of route params and filters.

+4. **Form Synchronization**
-The `Form Source` feature connects Angular forms to state, ensuring form controls are always synchronized with the application state.
+   The `Form Source` feature synchronizes Angular forms with state, ensuring that form controls remain in sync with application state.

+5. **Stream Connections**
+   Easily connects multiple emitters, states, and observables to each other.

+6. **Readable Code Structure**
+   Produces clear, traceable code, making connections between emitters, states, and observables easy to follow.

+7. **Automatic Subscription Management**
+   Simplifies handling reactive streams, freeing you from managing manual subscriptions and completions.

+8. **Synchronization with Data Sources**
+   States can synchronize with data sources like local storage, cookies, and other external data sources.

-4. **Strict Typing**
+9. **Strict Typing**
    The library leverages TypeScript to enforce strict typing, ensuring robust type checking at compile time.
 This reduces the likelihood of runtime errors and enhances code reliability.
    TypeScript's powerful type inference also makes it easier to write cleaner, more maintainable code,